<< Yesterday

 2005 Buddy Bell, who formerly piloted the Tigers (1996-98) and the Rockies (2000-2002), becomes the first Kansas City manager in 19 years with previous experience hired as the team's skipper.
 With the worst record in baseball, the Royals will respond by sweeping a three-game series with the Yankees.

-2006 After the Royals start slowly, the team replaces general manager Allard Baird with former Braves assistant Dayton Moore.
-The club compiled a 381-576 record during his seven-year tenure, including one winning season and three 100-loss seasons.
+2006 After a slow start, the Royals replace general manager Allard Baird with former Braves assistant Dayton Moore.
+During his seven-year tenure, the club compiled a 381-576 record, including one winning season and three 100-loss campaigns.

 2006 The Astros announced Roger Clemens is coming out of retirement to pitch for the remainder of the season after coming to terms with the right-hander on a deal worth $22,000,022 (#22 is his uniform number), prorated approximately to $12.25 million due to his midseason start.
 The 43-year-old right-hander will finish the season with a 7–6 record, a 2.30 ERA, and a 1.04 WHIP, averaging just under six innings per start, including never pitching into the eighth.